 It is important to note that the first two benchmark volatility measures (the panel GARCH based volatility and simple standard deviation) are both historical volatility measures.
 In principle, one could forecast the volatility of forward rates over the life of the cap/floor using the panel GARCH model.
 However, interest rate options like caps/floors (unlike most equity options) have very long maturities, ranging from two to ten years.
 In addition, the Euribor data are only available from January 1999 onwards (since the introduction of the Euro).
 Therefore, forecasting the volatilities of forward rates two to ten years in the future using the panel GARCH model is likely to be unreliable.
 As a result, we use these two alternative historical volatility measures (panel GARCH and standard deviation) as proxies for the expected volatility.
-The advantage of the panel GARCH motodology is that it extends to forward rates a model that has been shown to work
+The advantage of the panel

-16 We do extensive robustness tests using several alternative specifications of the panel GARCH model (including a specification with a parametric volatility hump similar to the one in Fan, Gupta, and Ritchken (2006)), to ensure that our results are not driven by any particular choice of a model for the benchmark volatility.
+&lt;sup>16 We do extensive robustness tests using several alternative specifications of the panel GARCH model (including a specification with a parametric volatility hump similar to the one in Fan, Gupta, and Ritchken (2006)), to ensure that our results are not driven by any particular choice of a model for the benchmark volatility.
 These results are not presented in the paper to save space, but can be furnished by the authors, upon request.

-well for forecasting the short rate volatility.
+GARCH methodology is that it extends to forward rates a model that has been shown to work well for forecasting the short rate volatility.
 The advantage of the historical standard deviation is its simplicity and freedom from imposition of any model structure.
 However, both these benchmarks suffer from the fact that they are backward looking whereas option prices are based on forward looking volatilities.
 The volatility from the swaption market provides us with a measure of the expected volatility in the underlying Euribor market (which is common to both caps/floors as well as swaptions) over the maturity of the cap/floor, but from a different market that is not directly influenced by the liquidity effects in the cap/floor markets.
 These three benchmark volatility measures, applied separately, complement each other and provide us with confidence about the robustness of our results.